 - The Pirate Update - Penalty for DMCA Violations In a move that was welcome by the entertainment industry in general, Google announced the "Pirate"update.
 The pirate update penalized websites that were plagued with copyright infringement complaints possibly via DMCA takedown requests.
 According to Google, more requests for takedown maybe considered as a signal that affects search rankings.
 However, search entries won't be removed unless Google received a valid copyright removal notice from the copyright owner.

-- Google Knowledge Graph Update The Knowledge Graph update is an enhancement over the regular search results, and an important progress in semantic search.
-The Knowledge Graphs supplements the search result with additional information about people, places and things hence making the search result more relevant.
-The update isn't just about serving pages that match search queries but provides answers, and in cases like calculations, the direct answer.
-There were discussions in the community that this would mean loss in traffic (and eventually revenue) for certain publishers because Google now provides the knowledge directly to the end-user.
-Information provided in the Knowledge Graph panels were fetched from publicly available sources like Wikipedia, CIA World etc.
+- Google Knowledge Graph Update The Knowledge Graph update is an enhancement over the regular search results and important progress in semantic search.
+The Knowledge Graphs supplements the search result with additional information about people, places, and things hence making the search result more relevant.
+The update isn't just about serving pages that match search queries but provides answers and in cases like calculations, the direct answer.
+There were discussions in the community that this would mean a loss in traffic (and eventually revenue) for certain publishers because Google now provides the knowledge directly to the end-user.
+Information provided in the Knowledge Graph panels was fetched from publicly available sources like Wikipedia, CIA World, etc.

-- The Google Penguin Update - Penalty for Over Optimization If Panda was an attack on low quality and thin content, it was now time to introduce Google Penguin an update to the algorithm to fight a more vicious issue - over optimization.
+- The Google Penguin Update - Penalty for Over Optimization If Panda was an attack on low quality and thin content, it was now time to introduce Google Penguin, an update to the algorithm to fight a more vicious issue - over-optimization.
 Historically, webmasters and SEO agencies have taken advantage of certain optimization factors to rank higher in search results, and that has worked well for them in the past.
-The issue however is that of over optimization, using black hat techniques that makes a website of little use to the end user but favours the website to search engines, often ranking higher than more useful results.
-Some of the over optimization techniques involve link spamming (especially from links that aren't the same topic as that of the website), keyword stuffing, excessive links in an article with keywords in the anchor text.
+The issue however is that of over-optimization, using black hat techniques that make a website of little use to the end-user but favors the website to search engines, often ranking higher than more useful results.
+Some of the over-optimization techniques involve link spamming (especially from links that aren't the same topic as that of the website), keyword stuffing, excessive links in an article with keywords in the anchor text.
 An entire industry has been spawned around these manipulative techniques where black hatters have made millions by diverting traffic to their website and making money out of ad revenue.
 This is a major update and has been long anticipated considering the effect it has had on the quality of search results.
 The Penguin update had a significant effect on search results, affecting over 3% of English queries worldwide.

-- Reaffirmation of Penalty for Above the Fold Ads In contination of an update in November last year that punished websites that were top heavy, Google now devalues websites with excessive ads above the fold.
+- Reaffirmation of Penalty for Above the Fold Ads In continuation of an update in November last year that punished websites that were top-heavy, Google now devalues websites with excessive ads above the fold.
 This is an affirmation from Google that websites that forgo user experience for the sake of advertising will in the cross hair.
 Ironically most of the websites that have been in violation have been using Google Adsense.

 - Google+ integration into Search Results In a controversial move, this update integrated Google+ social data into search results.
-This was an attempt to push adoption and relevance of Google+, that had failed to gain the traction enjoyed by Facebook, Twitter and other social networks despite much efforts by Google.
+This was an attempt to push the adoption and relevance of Google+, which had failed to gain the traction enjoyed by Facebook, Twitter, and other social networks despite much efforts by Google.
 The move infuriated a lot of users and webmasters who felt that Google+ was being forced on them, and they had deviated from its path of serving relevant, unbiased results.

 - Detection of Parked domains In this update, parked domains were penalized and excluded from search results.
 Parked domains are basically placeholders for the domain without any actual content in them, and usually there to leverage revenue from ads (ironically from Google Adsense).